microsoft/lisa/docs/install.md

 Windows](https://www.python.org/downloads/windows/).
 Download and install *Windows installer (64-bit)* from Python 3.8 64-bits or higher version.

-:warning: Please make sure the `python` directory and its `Scripts` directory are added to your `PATH` environment variable.
+:warning: Please make sure the `Python` directory and its `Scripts` directory are added to your `PATH` environment variable.
 For example:

 ```powershell
 PS C:\github> echo $env:path
 ... ...;C:\Users\username\AppData\Local\Programs\Python\Python39;C:\Users\username\AppData\Local\Programs\Python\Python39\Scripts;... ...
 ```

+If this is the first time you are installing Python, simply check "add Python to PATH" option in installation.

 ## Install dependencies